-- ✓ PoCA 2002
+- ✓ Prevention of Corruption Act (PoCA) 2002

 - ✓ Public Procurement Act 2006

 - ✓ Finance and Audit Act

 - ✓ Equal Opportunities Act

 - ✓ Official Secrets Act

-- ✓ Jewellery Act 2007
+- ✓ Jewellery Act 2007 and its Regulations

 - ✓ MAURITAS Act of 1998

 - ✓ PSC Regulations

 - ✓ Financial and Management Manual

-- ✓ Human Resource Management Manual - ✓ Code of Ethics for Public Officers - ✓ Code of Conduct for Public Officials involved in procurement - ✓ Circulars, guidelines and reports from the Ministry of Civil Service and AR, Ministry of Finance and ED, Public Procurement Office, ICAC and other authorities
+- ✓ Human Resource Management Manual

+- ✓ Code of Ethics for Public Officers

+- ✓ Code of Conduct for Public Officials involved in procurement

+- ✓ Circulars, guidelines and reports from the Ministry of Public Service, Administrative and Institutional Reforms, Ministry of Finance, Economic Planning and Development, Public Procurement Office, ICAC and other authorities

+- ✓ PRB Reports

-13.0 Handling and reporting corruption
+15.0 Handling and reporting corruption

-Notwithstanding Section 44(1) of the Prevention of Corruption act 2002 as amended which provides that where an officer of a public body suspect that an act of corruption has been committed within or in relation to that public body, he shall forthwith make a written report to the ICAC.
+Notwithstanding Section 44(1) of the Prevention of Corruption Act 2002 as amended which provides that where an officer of a public body suspects that an act of corruption has been committed within or in relation to that public body, he shall forthwith make a written report to the ICAC.
 The Division shall put in place measures that shall facilitate the reporting of suspected cases.